Diasito/urbesetorbis/README.md

 This is a non-commercial project developed as a personal endeavor.
 While it does not claim to be a scholarly work, every effort has been made to ensure accuracy.
 I welcome constructive criticism and suggestions regarding both the content and the technical implementation.
 Feedback may be sent to <admin@urbesetorbis.com>.

+**Known Issues & Limitations**

+This project is an ongoing effort.
+The following limitations and areas for future improvement are currently known:

+1. Mobile Responsiveness: The user interface is not yet fully optimized for small screens and mobile devices.
+The sidebar and map controls may not provide an ideal experience on smartphones.

+2. Cartographic Base Layer: The current map tile set is inherited from older projects.
+A planned update aims to migrate to a more modern and accurate source, such as the CAWM Tile Server.

+3. Road Network Geometry: The road layer contains geometric inaccuracies and stylistic inconsistencies inherited from legacy data sources.
+Future work will focus on correcting these artifacts.

 ***Version 1.0. © 2023–2025 Diasito.***

 Code, data, and cartographic materials are licensed under the 2-Clause BSD License.